This document shows you how to get started with LEB. Before using LEB, please read Pricing Overview to learn about its billable items and prices.

 txTimeis the URL expiration time.

-- Here is another way to generate a push URL: In Domain Management, find the push domain name you want use to generate a push URL, click Manage, select Push Configuration, enter an expiration time for the address and a custom
+- Here is another way to generate a push URL: In Domain Management, find the domain name you want to use for push and click Manage.
+Under Push Configuration, enter an expiration time for the URL and a custom

 StreamName, and click Generate Push Address.

-StreamName, select a URL expiration time, turn the camera on, and click Start Push.
+StreamName, select a URL expiration time, and click Confirm.
+Turn the camera on, and click Start Push.

-- WebRTC Live Demo supports the multi-definition feature.
-You can configure transcoding templates for HD and SD in Feature Configuration > Live Transcoding in the CSS console, enter a WebRTC stream address containing a transcoding template, test it, and then play it back.
-(If you don't need to test this feature, simply enter a WebRTC original stream in the demo.)
+- WebRTC Live Demo supports multi-definition playback.
+You can create a transcoding template for HD and SD output in Feature Configuration > Live Transcoding in the CSS console, enter in the demo a WebRTC URL containing the transcoding template, and play it.
+If you don't need to test this feature, enter the original WebRTC URL.

-- For more information on live transcoding operations and billing, see CSS Transcoding.
+- For more information on live transcoding and its billing, see Live Transcoding.

-LEB solution for mobile devices: supports B-frame decoding and AAC audio codec.
-This solution is integrated into the MLVB SDK.
-For how to use it, see LEB Playback.
+LEB solution for mobile devices: This solution supports B-frame decoding and AAC and has been integrated into the MLVB SDK.

-The format of LEB playback URL is the same as that of LVB playback URL except that the former starts with
+The format of LEB URLs is the same as that of LVB URLs except that the former start with

 LEB playback URL format:

 webrtc://domain/path/stream_id?txSecret=xxx&txTime=xxx (hotlink protection enabled).
-For how to generate a playback URL, please see Get playback URL.
+For how to generate a playback URL, see Get the playback URL.

-The LEB solution for web does not support decoding and playing back B-frames.
-If the original stream contains B-frames, the backend will remove them by transcoding, which will result in latency and incur transcoding fees.
-We recommend not pushing streams with B-frames.
-You can also adjust the video codec parameter on push client software (such as OBS) to remove B-frames.
-If you use OBS for push, you can set to disable B-frames, as shown below:
+The LEB solution for web does not support decoding or playing B-frames.
+If a stream contains B-frames, the backend will remove them in transcoding, which will increase latency and incur transcoding fees.
+Please avoid pushing streams with B-frames or use streaming software such as OBS to remove them by adjusting the video encoding parameters.
+The figure below shows how to remove B-frames using OBS:

-Playback by web browser only supports standard WebRTC protocol and does not support AAC audio codec.
-If you push streams with audio in AAC format, the audio will be transcoded into Opus format, which will incur audio transcoding fees.
+Playback using browsers only supports the standard WebRTC protocol and does not support AAC.
+If a stream pushed contains audio in AAC format, the system will transcode the audio into Opus format, which will incur audio transcoding fees.